smarttransit-ai/COTS-Geoservices/README.md

 This is built from a Dockerfile that, if provided a proper speeds.csv, will modify the edge speeds of the network.
 For more information on modifying or generating the speeds.csv, checkout [custom osrm speeds](https://github.com/smarttransit-ai/custom_osrm_speeds).

 ## VROOM
 This uses the latest version of Vroom as of writing (v1.14.0) and the included config.yml file will point directly to the OSRM instance (included here) on the same docker network.
+For our particular use case, **ensure that your depots are on a road** or at least you have used the other tools to project your locations to the nearest road.

+> Note, the environment variable VROOM_ROUTER has precedence over the router setting in config.yml.

+## Valhalla
+The advantages of Valhalla is in its ability to mark exclude locations and the capability of adding time aware speeds to its roads.
+More information on the Docker image is [here](https://github.com/valhalla/valhalla/tree/master/docker).
+We are using scripted image for this repo.
+It lets the user configure the whole tile build parameters using environment variables..

 ## OTP
 This is different from the two planners/solvers/routing machines, instead this relies on the osm map and a gtfs.
 The limitation is it requires a single GTFS file no matter how many agencies you are trying to use and it will only set the date for a single day (so your queries need to be set to that day).
 To do this, we have to first merge the different files.